CCurl/s3/README.md

 b      (--)       Output a single SPACE (NOTE: bit ops take precedence).
 "      (?--?)
 Output a formatted string until the next '"'.
     NOTES: - %d outputs TOS as an integer
+           - %b outputs TOS as a binary number
            - %c outputs TOS as a character
            - %e outputs an ESCAPE (27)
            - %f outputs TOS as a float